LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Compiling Prolog modules as objects
 -----------------------------------

-A possible alternative to port Prolog code to Logtalk is to compile the Prolog source files using the ``logtalk_load/1-2`` and ``logtalk_compile/1-2`` predicates.
+A possible alternative to porting Prolog code to Logtalk is to compile the Prolog source files using the ``logtalk_load/1-2`` and ``logtalk_compile/1-2`` predicates.
 The Logtalk compiler provides partial support for compiling Prolog modules as Logtalk objects.
-This support may allow using modules from a backend Prolog system in a different backend Prolog system although its main purpose is to help in porting existing Prolog code to Logtalk in order to benefit from its extended language features and its developer tools.
+This support may allow using modules from a backend Prolog system in a different backend Prolog system, although its main purpose is to help in porting existing Prolog code to Logtalk in order to benefit from its extended language features and its developer tools.
 Why partial support?
-Although there is a ISO Prolog standard for modules, it is (rightfully) ignored by most implementers and vendors (due to its flaws and deviation from common practice).
+Although there is an ISO Prolog standard for modules, it is (rightfully) ignored by most implementers and vendors (due to its flaws and deviation from common practice).
 In addition, there is no de facto standard for module systems, despite otherwise frequent misleading claims.
-Key system differences include the set of implemented module directives, the directive semantics, the handling of operators, the locality of flags, and on the integration of term-expansion mechanisms (when provided).
+Key system differences include the set of implemented module directives, the directive semantics, the handling of operators, the locality of flags, and the integration of term-expansion mechanisms (when provided).
 Another potential issue is that, when compiling modules as objects, Logtalk assumes that any referenced module (e.g. using ``use_module/1-2`` directives) is also being compiled as an